 5th Gen 4Runner BF Goodrich Ko2 A/T Tires (285/70R17) Complete Review and Overview

-This is a review for the BF Goodrich Ko2 A/T Tires.
+This is a review of the BF Goodrich Ko2 A/T Tires.
 Prior to installing these, I was running the stock Dunlop GrandTreks on my 2017 Toyota 4Runner Trd Premium.
-I was looking for a tire upgrade since I needed something with better tread pattern and a much stronger side wall.
+I was looking for a tire upgrade since I needed something with a better tread pattern and a much stronger sidewall.

 This is an overview and general review of the BF Goodrich Ko2 A/T Tires, wrapped around stock tires.
 If you are considering an aftermarket tire, this is a good option for aftermarket all-terrain tires.